A new kind of Progress Bar, with real-time throughput, eta and very cool animations!

 Calibration (📌 new)

-The Alive-Bar has a cool visual feedback of the current throughput, so you can instantly see how fast your processing is, as the spinner runs faster or slower with it.
+alive-progressbars have a cool visual feedback of the current throughput, so you can instantly see how fast your processing is, as the spinner runs faster or slower with it.
 For this to happen, I've put together and implemented a few fps curves to empirically find which one gave the best feel of speed:

 (interactive version here)

 The graph shows the logarithmic (red), parabolic (blue) and linear (green) curves, as well as an adjusted logarithmic curve (dotted orange), with a few twists for small numbers.
 I've settled with the adjusted logarithmic curve, as it seemed to provide the best all around perceived speed changes.
 In the future and if someone would find it useful, it could be configurable.

 alive-progressis rendering sluggish, you could:with alive_bar(total, calibrate=20) as bar: ...

 Create your own animations

 There's builtin support for a plethora of special effects, like frames, scrolling, bouncing, delayed and compound spinners!
 Get creative!

 The Pause mechanism

 with bar.pause(): yield transaction.def reconcile_transactions(): qs = Transaction.objects.filter() # django example, or in sqlalchemy: session.query(Transaction).filter() with alive_bar(qs.count()) as bar: for transaction in qs: if not validate(transaction): with bar.pause(): yield transaction bar()

 next(gen, None)!
 The progress bar will run as usual while searching, but as soon as an inconsistency is found, the bar pauses itself and you get the prompt back with a transaction!
 How cool is that 😃?In : gen = reconcile_transactions() In : next(gen, None) |█████████████████████ | 105/200 [52%] in 5s (18.8/s, eta: 4s) Out: Transaction<#123>

 When you're done, continue the process with the same

 nextas before...
-The bar reappears and continues like nothing happened!! :)In : next(gen, None) |█████████████████████ | ▁▃▅ 105/200 [52%] in 5s (18.8/s, eta: 4s)
+The bar reappears and continues like nothing happened!! :)In : next(gen, None) |█████████████████████ | ▁▃▅ 106/200 [52%] in 5s (18.8/s, eta: 4s)

 Forcing animations on non-interactive consoles (like Pycharm's)

 force_ttyargument to be able to use the alive-progress bar in it.

 So, just start it as:with alive_bar(1000, force_tty=True) as bar: for i in range(1000): time.sleep(.01) bar()

 Do note that this console is heavily instrumented and has more overhead, so the outcome may not be as fluid as you would expect.

-- include colors in spinners and bars
+- support colors in spinners and bars

 - any other ideas welcome!